tydickinson29/Fires/README.md

 ## Winter Weather

-Seasons may be changed to October, November, December and January, February, March.

 Climatology: 1981-2010.
 Storm reports output from NCEI's site are only 1996 and on.
 To go back to 1981, we went through the NCEI publications (found [here](https://www.ncdc.noaa.gov/IPS/sd/sd.html)) and manually added appropriate reports.

 For our CWA, all reports were considered as one large season (essentially November through March) since there is not a large number of total reports.
+Northern WFO's should take a look at climatology of winter weather and develop appropriate seasons.

 Possible selections in NCEI Storm Data: Blizzard, Cold/Wind Chill, Extreme Cold/Wind Chill, Frost/Freeze, Heavy Snow, Lake-Effect Snow, Sleet, Winter Storm, Winter Weather

-Possible indicators: Number of total reports (large amount of possibilities in NCEI Storm Database seen above), number of days with a report, adjusted fatalities, total snowfall, maximum one and two day snowfall.
+Indicators were broken into three categories (developed with talks with WFO Detroit):
+- **Occurance**
+    - Number of reports
+    - Number of report days
+- **Impacts**
+    - Total damages (adjusted to 2010 values)
+    - Fatalities/injuries blend
+    - Total number of power outages
+- **Meteorology/Severity**
+    - Maximum 1 day snowfall
+    - Maximum 2 day snowfall
+    - Average maximum/minimum temperature
+    - Lowest recorded temperature/wind chil

 Snowfall may not always align with number of reports since (especially for this EWX's CWA) freezing rain/sleet/ice are common (relatively speaking, for winter weather) and can cause serious impacts.
+WFO EWX used number of days below freezing.

 The large number of possibilites to select in storm data represents the large number of advisories/warnings NWS forecasters can issue.
 For example, if impacts were seen after a Winter Weather Advisory was issued, then in storm